Enterprise Partners

 Series C in 2006

 Tarari is a fabless semiconductor company that specializes in designing and developing deep content inspection and acceleration silicon.
-Its products are intended for original equipment manufacturers (OEMs), original design manufacturers (ODMs), and independent software vendors (ISVs) within the network device, appliance, and server markets.
-By providing advanced content processor solutions, Tarari enables these companies to enhance and offload compute-intensive algorithms, particularly those used in XML/Web services, network security, and digital media applications.
+Its products are targeted at original equipment manufacturers (OEMs), original design manufacturers (ODMs), and independent software vendors (ISVs) operating in network devices, appliances, and server environments.
+Tarari's technology enables these companies to enhance performance by accelerating and offloading compute-intensive algorithms, which are essential in areas such as XML/Web services, network security, and digital media processing.

 Hammerhead Systems